tobiasvl/tobiasvl.github.io/_posts/2020-06-09-space-invaders.md

 Scanlines
 ---------

 Since _Space Invaders_ uses an old CRT monitor, the scanlines are actually visible.
-Because of the phosphorescent glow, they're not easily discernible, but the gel overlay mutes the glow on the colored areas, making them stand out more there.
+Because of the phosphorescent glow, they're not easily discernible, but the gel overlay mutes the bloom on the colored areas, making them stand out more there.

 {% include figure image_path="/assets/images/space_invaders_scanlines.png" caption="Screenshot from [this video](https://www.youtube.com/watch?v=DJMr36hLY38)" %}